Forward-Backward Reasoning in Large Language Models for Mathematical Verification: Introduction

 \section{Introduction}

-Pretrained large language models (LLMs) \citep{brown2020language, chowdhery2022palm, gpt4, wu2023openicl} can generalize well to unseen tasks by \textit{few-shot prompting} (or \textit{in-context learning}), where a few examples (e.g., question-answer pairs) are concatenated as a prompt, and the testing question is appended.
-Few-shot prompting is promising in LLMs as the model (which is usually large, e.g., 175 billion parameters in \textit{GPT-3} \citep{brown2020language}) does not need any training compared with traditional methods like finetuning.
-Though effective, for complex tasks, it is challenging for LLMs to generate answers by simply prompting the question-answer pairs.
+Pre-trained Large Language Models (LLMs) \citep{chowdhery2022palm, gpt4, wu2023openicl, jiang2023effective} generalize well on unseen tasks by \textit{few-shot prompting} (or \textit{in-context learning (ICL})~\citep{brown2020language, min2022metaicl, chen2022meta, li2023deepinception,xiong2023dq}.
+This is performed by concatenating a few examples (e.g., question-answer pairs) as a prompt, and then appending the testing question.
+However, it is still challenging for LLMs to answer mathematical questions by simply prompting the question-answer pairs, as mathematics is more complex and often requires many steps to derive the answer.

-Recently, \citet{wei2022chain} propose \textit{chain-of-thought (CoT) prompting} for LLMs to generate explicit intermediate steps that are required to reach the final answer.
-Specifically, each in-context example is augmented with several thinking steps described by natural language.
-Few examples are concatenated as a CoT prompt.
-In inference, the testing question is appended to the prompt and fed to an LLM.
+Recently, \citet{wei2022chain} propose \textit{chain-of-thought (CoT) prompting}, which generates explicit intermediate steps that are used to reach the answer, for LLMs.
+Specifically, each in-context example is augmented with several thinking steps described in natural language.
+A few examples are concatenated as a CoT prompt.
+In inference, the testing question is appended to the prompt and then fed to an LLM.
 The LLM is expected to imitate the in-context examples, i.e., generating several reasoning steps before giving the answer.
-CoT Prompting has achieved promising performance in various tasks (e.g., arithmetic reasoning \citep{wei2022chain, wang2023selfconsistency, zheng2023progressivehint, zhang2023automatic}, commonsense reasoning \citep{fu2023complexitybased,zhang2023automatic}, and symbolic reasoning \citep{wei2022chain, zhou2023leasttomost,zhang2023automatic}) and many works are proposed recently to improve its effectiveness \citep{fu2023complexitybased, zheng2023progressivehint, zhou2023leasttomost, yao2023tree, pitis2023boosted} and efficiency \citep{zhang2023automatic, kojima2022large, diao2023active, lu2022dynamic}.
+CoT prompting has achieved promising performance on mathematical reasoning tasks~\citep{wei2022chain, wang2023selfconsistency, zheng2023progressivehint, zhang2023automatic}, and many works have been proposed to improve its effectiveness~\citep{fu2023complexitybased, zheng2023progressivehint, zhou2023leasttomost, yao2023tree, pitis2023boosted} and efficiency~\citep{zhang2023automatic, kojima2022large, diao2023active, lu2022dynamic}.

-Instead of sampling a reasoning chain by greedy decoding, Self-Consistency \citep{wang2023selfconsistency} proposes to sample a diverse set of chains by temperature sampling \citep{ackley1985learning, ficler2017controlling}, which may lead to different answers.
-Self-Consistency simply selects the one that receives the most votes as the prediction and discards others.

-Previous CoT prompting is in a \textit{forward reasoning} manner, i.e., starting with a question, LLM generates multiple reasoning steps to reach its answer (Example \ref{exmp:forward-reason}).
-In this paper, we propose to use \textit{backward reasoning} for verifying the candidate answers. \textit{Backward reasoning} (or \textit{backward chaining}) \citep{pettit1989backward, russell1995artificial, khot2021text, liang2021explainable, yu2023nature} works backward from a candidate answer to the antecedent for checking if any data supports this answer.